altercation/solarized/osx-terminal.app-colors-solarized/README.md

 OS X Lion
 ---------
-Terminal.app has been updated in OS X Lion and supports modifying the ANSI colors--no more SIMBL.
+Terminal.app has been updated in OS X Lion and supports ANSI colors and lets settings modify them.
 If you have Lion or a newer release of OS X, simply open the .terminal files in the "osx-10.7-and-above" directory to install.

-(The rest of this document pertans only to OS X Snow Leopard and older releases.)
+(The rest of this document pertains only to OS X Snow Leopard and older releases.)

 Installation
 ------------